WEBLAZER/any-block-carousel-slider/readme.txt

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-Recommended update: Auto mode, advanced padding management, alignment fixes, and improved editor performance.
+Recommended update: manage arrow and marker visibility directly from the editor with consistent styling on both admin and frontend.

 == Developer Notes ==